f0e/blur/README.md

 Interpolation has no idea that a HUD isn't part of the scene, so it warps static overlays - crosshairs, killfeeds, timers - along with the world behind them.
 A mask marks those regions so they keep their original pixels instead.
 It applies to deduplication as well, since filling in a dropped frame means interpolating one, and that warps an overlay the same way.

-Masks are png files kept in the `masks` folder of your config folder.
+Masks are image files kept in the `masks` folder of your config folder - png, jpg, bmp, webp and tiff all work.
 White means "interpolate this as normal", black means "leave this alone".
 Anything in between blends the two.

 Pick one with the `mask` config setting to apply it to everything by default, and override it per clip from the dropdown in the queue - so a Counter-Strike mask and a Fortnite mask can be used on different clips in the same batch. `blur-cli` takes a `--mask` argument for the same thing (`--mask none` turns off a mask set in the config).